zakf/dehr/source/docs/DEHR_Readme.txt

 These are To-Do items:

-1. Currently, text in the source files is NOT parsed by the Django template engine.
+[DONE] 1.
+Currently, text in the source files is NOT parsed by the Django template engine.
 Change this.
 I need to create the Template objects dynamically by combining two files:
     ~/progs/dehr/source/templates/base.html
     ~/progs/dehr/source/pages/{{ filename }}.html